patrykwitek/Garden-Design-App-.NET-Angular/README.md

 `https://github.com/patrykwitek/Garden-Design-App-.NET-Angular.git`

-You should have Angular installed
+In order for application to run properly, you need to install modules with the command:

+`npm install --legacy-peer-deps`

+If an error appears, it means that there is probably no node.js on the computer.
+You can install it from [https://nodejs.org/en](https://nodejs.org/en).

+If you have node.js on your computer and continue to get errors when trying to install modules, run the command:

+`Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`

-`npm install -g @angular/cli`
+and retry with `npm install --legacy-peer-deps`.

-also install ASP.NET, I used version 6 and .NET SDK
+You should also install ASP.NET, I used version 6 and .NET SDK: [https://dotnet.microsoft.com/en-us/download/dotnet/6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

 After cloning the repository, you can launch the application with commands